sau-rav/gamma_scalping_backtester/README.md

     Returns :
     float : Option premium sum for all calls and puts in hand

-optionBalanceHelperFunction(self, idx, signal)
+Help on function optionBalanceHelperFunction in module gamma: optionBalanceHelperFunction(self, idx, signal)

     Function to find option balance at given index, helps to find out the profit / loss if the option position is closed at current index
     Parameters :
     idx (int) : Index according to the dataset where the balance of the options need to be evaluated signal (string) : 'ENTER' / 'EXIT' depending on for whether the balance needs to be calculated for entry into position or exit from the position